-Some of such things include having a family and eventually becoming a parent (being responsible for another human being’s success!), holding a job and holding certain positions (political or otherwise) in our society.
+Some of such things include having a family and eventually becoming a parent (being responsible for another human being’s success!), holding a job, and holding certain positions (political or otherwise) in our society.

 For instance, a father has an expanded vision – he doesn’t just want to be the best professional in what he does, he wants to be good enough to inspire his family to work hard while he earns enough to make them have a comfortable life.
 His experience and obligation expand his vision because he has more to live for.

 The essence of being responsible is being more selfless and less self-absorbed.
-You will agree with me that it does not matter how caring or empathetic you naturally are, being bound by obligation has a way of shifting your focus from living solely for our personal ambitions to a more inclusive vision that accommodates more people.
+You will agree with me that it does not matter how caring or empathetic you naturally are, being bound by obligation has a way of shifting your focus from living solely for your personal ambitions to a more inclusive vision that accommodates more people.

-This is predicated on the foregoing point i.e the more you age, the more you advance in social, intellectual and emotional intelligence.
+This is predicated on the foregoing point i.e the more you age, the more you advance in social, intellectual, and emotional intelligence.
 Even if one is precocious in any of these areas, one would still need to fine-tune one’s precocity within the framework of experience – which almost exclusively comes with age.